 Oregon financial aid includes the following public funds: Oregon Rural Health Services Loan Repayment Program and Oregon Opportunity Grants.
 The private Ford Family Foundation Scholarships are also available for Oregon students.

 Learn More About Medical Assisting Programs in Your City

 Most Oregon MAs will work in a doctor's office or hospital.
 The majority of your day as a medical assistant will involve close interaction with patients, nurses and physicians.
 Multi-tasking will be a good skill to have.
 Most medical assistants will work normal hours, as the clinic environment is a primary employment location.

-The Bureau of Labor Statistics (BLS) has listed the average Oregon Medical Assistant pay for 2013 as a average hourly wage of $16.23 and average salary of $34,310 for 9,380 positions.
+The Bureau of Labor Statistics (BLS) has listed the average Oregon Medical Assistant pay for 2014 as a average hourly wage of $16.49 and average salary of $34,310 for 9,380 positions.
 Compare similar Oregon occupational salaries below.

 Oregon offers a great deal of flexibility to medical assistants understanding the importance of the position.
 This is a solid entry level position in the health care industry with more emphasis on rural jobs in the state.
 The salary is a bit lower than the national average, but if you like helping people, then the Oregon medical assistant career may be right for you.
 Contact the schools you see on our site to learn more about how you can enter this essential healthcare profession.